mstuttgart/brazilcep/docs/source/index.rst

 Release History
 ~~~~~~~~~~~~~~~

-For a detailed changelog of the project, see this section.
+For a detailed changelog of the project, refer to this section.

 .. toctree::
    :maxdepth: 1